pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 prof: No, I didn't get this.
 I'm looking for another solution.

-The point is that what happens if you want to check if a certain transaction is actually within, this example here, so we store all the transactions and we just hash everything and put this into our, this is `Tx_Root` (see figure on slide).
+The point is that what happens **if you want to check if a certain transaction is actually within**..., this example here, so we store all the transactions and we just hash everything and put this into our, this is `Tx_Root` (see figure on slide).
 So we have all the transactions and we hash it and we get it into `Tx_Root`.
 And we have that one.

-If I give you now a transaction, I give you transaction number one, which is this one.
+**If I give you now a transaction**, I give you transaction number one, which is this one.
 This is `Tx0` and this is `Tx1` (see figure on slide).
 I give you transaction number one.
-What do you need to know if this transaction is in this particular block, if I give you also the, if you know the `Tx_Root`?
+**What do you need to know if this transaction is in this particular block, if I give you also the, if you know the `Tx_Root`?**

 So the question is the following:
 I give you a transaction and I claim that this transaction is actually being in block number 11.
-Which kind of information do you need to know to check if transaction number one is in block number 11?
+**Which kind of information do you need to know to check if transaction number one is in block number 11?**
 In this example.
 Let's take this example first.